gift-surg/fetal_brain_seg/README.md

 For image reconstruction code, please refer to https://github.com/gift-surg/NiftyMIC.

 # Requirements
-* A CUDA compatable GPU with memoery not less than 6GB is recommended for training.
+* A CUDA compatable GPU with memory not less than 6GB is recommended for training.
 For testing only, a CUDA compatable GPU may not be required.

 * Tensorflow 1.12.0.
 Install it by typing `pip install tensorflow-gpu=1.12` or following instructions from https://www.tensorflow.org/install.

 * NiftyNet 0.2.0.
 Install it by typing `pip install niftynet=0.2` or downloading the source files from https://github.com/NifTK/NiftyNet/releases/tag/v0.2.0.

 * Demic (a tool to use NiftyNet) v0.1.
-Download the source files from https://github.com/taigw/Demic/releases/tag/v0.1 and add the path of Demic to PYTHONPATH environment variable.
+Download the source files from https://github.com/taigw/Demic/releases/tag/v0.1 and add the path of Demic to `PYTHONPATH environment variable.

 # How to use
 * To get fetal brain detection and segmentation results, run `bash/inference.sh`.
 You need to edit the `PYTHONPATH` environment variable in that file so that it includes the path of NiftyNet and Demic.